switmac/svg-viewer/README.md

 # Simple Image/SVG Viewer
-### Simply loads load the images or files in the passed directory and creates an HTML file for it be rendered.
+### Simply loads load the images or files in the passed directory and creates an HTML file for it to be rendered.

 ## How to use :
 1. Download `svg-viewer` project